Alexander Rybak: Early life

 Rybak was born in Minsk, which at that time was part of Soviet Belarus.
 His parents hail from the town of Vitebsk in Northern Belarus.
-His father Igor Rybak, a well-known classical violinist who performed alongside Pinchas Zukerman, defected to Norway in 1991 after a concert tour of a Belarusian chamber orchestra which he was part of.
+His father Igor Rybak, a well-known classical violinist who performed alongside Pinchas Zukerman, defected to Norway in the summer of 1991, after a concert tour of a Belarusian chamber orchestra which he was part of.
 Rybak's father lived with a musical family who gave him shelter and food in exchange for violin lessons for their son.
 Alexander Rybak and his mother Natalia Rybak, who worked as a music journalist and a piano teacher, arrived in Norway on a tourist visa and were initially refused a residence permit.
 Eventually, the Rybak family settled in Nesodden and received Norwegian citizenship after seven years in the country.

 At the age of five, Rybak began to play piano but eventually picked up the violin as his main instrument.
 He stated "I always liked to entertain and somehow that is my vocation".
 He became a student at the Barratt Due Institute of Music in Oslo at the age of 10.
 As a result of his Eurovision win in 2009, he took a break from his bachelor's degree studies at the institute, but in 2011 he returned to his studies, and in June 2012 he graduated from the institute with a Bachelor of Music in violin performance.